justinshin0204/BERT/README.md

 Each block is the same as a Transformer encoder, but the final part differs due to the MLM and NSP tasks.

 We've briefly discussed about BERT.
-Now, lets move on to the implementation par
+Now, lets move on to the implementation part

+# Implementation

 ## Installation